-We devote significant resources to research and development projects designed to enhance our VSAT, Satellite Communication on-the-move antennas, SSPAs and GLT-1000 modem products, to multiply the applications for which they can be used and to develop new products, including expanding our portfolio to address IFC applications.
+We devote significant resources to research and development projects designed to enhance our VSAT, Satellite Communication on-the-move antennas and SSPAs products, to multiply the applications for which they can be used and to develop new products, including expanding our portfolio to address IFC applications.
 We intend to continue to devote substantial resources to complete the development of certain features, including improving functionality, support higher throughput, improving space segment utilization and network resilience, thereby contributing to reducing the cost of our products.

-Our research and development activities are located in Israel, Bulgaria, Moldova, the United States (California) and Singapore.
+We conduct our research and development activities in Israel, Bulgaria, Moldova, the United States (California) and Singapore.
 Our Bulgarian center focuses on developments related to our Satellite Communication on-the-move antennas.
 Our facilities in California and Singapore are dedicated to the continuing design and development of SSPAs.
 Our facilities in Moldova and Israel work on research and development of VSATs, baseband equipment and network management.
+In our R&D center in Israel we established a new group developing state-of-the-art Radio Frequency Integrated Circuits, or RFICs for our electronically-steered antennas.

 We devoted significant research and development resources over the last few years to the development of our SkyEdge family of products, including to the development of our own proprietary hardware platforms for both baseband equipment and software.
-In 2016, we invested heavily in developing new functionality for IFC application, including new VSAT platforms, global bandwidth management and beam switching.
+In 2017, we invested heavily in developing new functionality for IFC application, including new VSAT platforms, global bandwidth management, beam switching and introduction of the new coding schemas that significantly improve spectral efficiency.
 We continued to invest in optimizing solutions for cellular backhaul, improving throughput, supported security and resilience.
 We develop our own network software as well as software for our VSATs.